By Viraj Bhagat

 Big banks, hedge funds, and other trading firms are now hiring the best talent to stay ahead of their competition and to gain big bucks leading to a surge in algorithmic trading jobs.

-Developers from non-technical backgrounds (like telecom industries or verticals which focus heavily on programming) are in demand since they’ve spent years within the same industry they have enough relevant knowledge about the basics and the nuances of programming which are essential to Trading.
-The most recent example reported by Bloomberg is that of vacancies in Goldman Sachs securities business last year (2017) that were for developers - not for traders.
+Developers from non-technical backgrounds (like telecom industries or verticals which focus heavily on programming) are in demand.
+Why?
+They’ve spent years within the same industry they have enough relevant knowledge about the basics and the nuances of programming which are essential to Trading.

 - Desk Quant - Implement pricing models that are directly used by traders